 8. Paris Flower and Bird Market

 The Flower market is located in the Place Louis-Lépine, in the 4th arrondissement behind the Tribunal de Commerce.
-If you are having a walk on the banks of the Seine, near Notre Dame, the Latin Quarter and Place Saint-Michel, head over to this market which is open every day from 8:00 am to 7:00 pm.
+If you are having a walk on the banks of the Seine, near Notre Dame, the Latin Quarter, and Place Saint-Michel, head over to this market, which is open every day from 8:00 am – 7:00 pm.

-Specialising in market flowers, birds, other small pets, the market is set in pavilions from the 1900’s.
-There is a bird market on Sundays which offers a wide variety of birds including some rare, cages, seeds and other accessories.
+Specializing in market flowers, birds, other small pets, the market is set in pavilions from the 1900s.
+There is a bird market on Sundays that offers a wide variety of birds, including some rare cages, seeds, and other accessories.